fhoedemakers/retroJam/README.md

 This project is designed for:

 - **Board:** Adafruit Fruit Jam
-- **Controllers:** USB Dual SHock, Dual Sense, XInput (XBOX), NES controller, and Wii Classic Controller support
+- **Controllers:** USB Dual Shock, Dual Sense, XInput (XBOX), NES USB controller, and Wii Classic Controller support via STEMMA QT.

 Other boards may follow.
 PSRAM must be available for it to work.